GStreamer/gstreamer/Basic+tutorial+3+Dynamic+pipelines.markdown

-seeks and time-related queries in [Basic tutorial 4: Time management](Basic+tutorial+4+Time+management.markdown) or move to the [Playback tutorials](Playback+tutorials.markdown), and gain more insight about the `playbin2` element.
+seeks and time-related queries in [Basic tutorial 4: Time management](Basic+tutorial+4+Time+management.markdown) or move to the [Playback tutorials](Playback+tutorials.markdown), and gain more insight about the `playbin` element.

 Remember that attached to this page you should find the complete source code of the tutorial and any accessory files needed to build it.